 }

-Listing 17-20: A PendingReviewPost that gets created by calling request_review on DraftPost, and an approve method that turns a PendingReviewPost into a published Post
+Listing 17-20: A PendingReviewPost that gets created by calling request_review on DraftPost and an approve method that turns a PendingReviewPost into a published Post

 The request_review and approve methods take ownership of self, thus consuming the DraftPost and PendingReviewPost instances and transforming them into a PendingReviewPost and a published Post, respectively.
-This way, we won’t have any DraftPost instances lingering around after we’ve called request_review on them, and so forth.
-PendingReviewPost doesn’t have a content method defined on it, so attempting to read its content results in a compiler error, as with DraftPost.
+This way, we won’t have any lingering DraftPost instances after we’ve called request_review on them, and so forth.
+The PendingReviewPost struct doesn’t have a content method defined on it, so attempting to read its content results in a compiler error, as with DraftPost.
 Because the only way to get a published Post instance that does have a content method defined is to call the approve method on a PendingReviewPost, and the only way to get a PendingReviewPost is to call the request_review method on a DraftPost, we’ve now encoded the blog post workflow into the type system.

-This does mean we have to make some small changes to main.
+But we also have to make some small changes to main.
 The request_review and approve methods return new instances rather than modifying the struct they’re called on, so we need to add more let post = shadowing assignments to save the returned instances.
-We also can’t have the assertions about the draft and pending review post’s contents being empty strings, nor do we need them: we can’t compile code that tries to use the content of posts in those states any longer.
+We also can’t have the assertions about the draft and pending review post’s contents be empty strings, nor do we need them: we can’t compile code that tries to use the content of posts in those states any longer.
 The updated code in main is shown in Listing 17-21:

-Filename: src/main.rs
+src/main.rs

 extern crate blog;